The Fear of a Missing Wallet: A Reflection on Immigrant Rights and Due Process

 I say this as someone who has stepped away from the church in recent years, but who was raised Catholic.

 Jesus did not ask for papers.
 He did not ask for status.
 He did not sort people by legality.
+He centered the human first.

 The Founders of our great nation, many of whom explicitly warned against the merging of religious authority and government power, understood this danger deeply.
+Thomas Jefferson wrote of the Constitution’s intent to build:

 “A wall of separation between Church & State.”

-Because when the state claims divine justification, accountability disappears.
+When the state claims divine justification, accountability disappears.

 People don’t talk like that anymore.
 But that doesn’t make the words obsolete.
+It makes our failure to live up to them undeniable.

+Nationalism that demands silence, obedience, and fear is not patriotism.
+It is erosion.
 And what we are eroding right now is not just policy but the soul of this country.

 I Refuse to Look Away